coderrio/Coderr.Documentation/docs/client/extending/clientlib.md

 }
 ```

-The important thing to remember is that the custom context is only included when `OneTrue.GenerateReport` is invoked from your extension point.
+The important thing to remember is that the custom context is only included when `Err.GenerateReport` is invoked from your extension point.
 When exceptions are manually reported it's typically not used.
 Thus make sure that you can handle that in your context providers.